yahsinhuangtw/le_projet/src/consensus.md

 - One a shorter time scale, **Slot** (currently 12 seconds), the system agrees on a new block.
 These blocks can be reverted depends on the nodes' local view.
 - One a longer time scale, **Epoch** (32 slots, \~10 minutes): The system *finalize* a checkpoint (i.e. the block at the boundary of an epoch).
 When the checkpoint is reached, the node never revert the history behind the checkpoint.
 Transactions behind it are set in stone.

+The chain provide a backbone for frequent inclusion of data, at the tiny risk of revert, while checkpoints provides certainty.

 This process is faciliated by specialized nodes called validators and coordinated by the **beacon chain**, a system-level chain that manages all consensus responsibilities.